StriderLiu/PikaPika/README.md

 2. [Processing]Request zip code using Google Map reverse geoencoding api ((latitude, longitude) -> ZIP)

-     (1)Need about 48 google keys
+     (1)Need about 48 google keys.

-     (2)Store every 2500 zip codes in a file, then merge them into one
+     (2)Store every 2500 zip codes in a file, then merge them into one .

 3. Add Zip as output feature and remove coordinates columns (need to use SparkSQL)